-- (2) If that motion is agreed to without amendment, the House may proceed to the third reading of the Bill as reported from the Select Committee - (3) Upon a motion to adopt the report of the Select Committee on a

-Bill, any Member may propose an amendment to add, at the end of the motion, the words "subject to the recommittal of the Bill (either wholly or in respect only of some particular part or parts of the Bill or of some proposed new clause or new schedule) to a Committee of the whole House", and if that motion is agreed to with such an amendment, the Bill shall stand so recommitted and the House may then resolve itself into a Committee to consider the business so recommitted.

-(4) A Committee of the whole House upon a Bill recommitted under the provisions of this Standing Order shall proceed in accordance with paragraph (2) or paragraph (3) of Standing Order No. 57 (Recommittal of Bills reported from Committee of the whole House), and the conclusion of its proceedings and the remaining proceedings on the Bill shall be subject to paragraph (4) of that Order.
+- (2) If that motion is agreed to without amendment, the Senate may proceed to the third reading of the Bill as reported from the Select Committee. - (3) Upon a motion to adopt the report of the Select Committee on a Bill, any Senator may propose an amendment to add, at the end of the motion, the words "subject to the recommittal of the Bill (either wholly or in respect only of some particular part or parts of the Bill or of some proposed new clause or new schedule) to a Committee of the whole Senate", and if that motion is agreed to with such an amendment, the Bill shall stand so recommitted and immediately thereafter the Senate may then resolve itself into a Committee to consider the business so recommitted. - (4) A Committee of the whole Senate upon a Bill recommitted under the provisions of this Standing Order shall proceed in accordance with paragraph (2) or paragraph (3) of Standing Order No. 56 (Recommittal of Bills reported from Committee of the whole Senate), and the conclusion of its proceedings and the remaining proceedings on the Bill shall be subject to paragraph (4) of that order.

-Third Reading of Bills
+Third Reading

-- 59.--(1) On the third reading of a Bill no amendments may be proposed to the question "that the Bill be now read a third time and passed" and the question shall be put without debate. - (2) Corrections of errors or oversights may be made by the Speaker before the question for the third reading of the Bill is put from the Chair. - (3) When a Bill which originated in the House has been read the third time, a printed copy of it, signed by the Clerk of the House and endorsed by the Speaker, shall be sent to the Senate, together with a message informing the Senate that the Bill has been passed by the House and desiring the concurrence of the Senate. - (5) When a Bill which originated in the Senate has been read a third time and passed by the House with amendment or amendments, the Clerk of the House shall cause the said amendment or amendments made to the Bill by the House to be entered in the original copy of the Bill received from the Senate which copy, signed by the Clerk and endorsed by the Speaker, shall then be returned to the Senate, with a message desiring the concurrence of the Senate in the amendment or amendments made by the House of Representatives.
+- 59.--(1) On the third reading of a Bill no amendments may be proposed to the question "That the Bill be now read a third time and passed" and the question shall be put without debate. - (2) Corrections of errors or oversights may be made by the President before the question for the third reading of the Bill is put from the Chair. - (3) When a Bill originated in the Senate has been read the third time, a printed copy of it, signed by the Clerk and endorsed by the President, shall be forwarded by the Clerk of the Senate to the Clerk of the House of Representative, together with a message informing the House that the Bill has been passed by the Senate and desiring the concurrence of the House of Representatives. - (4) When a Bill which originated in the House of Representatives has been read a third time and passed by the Senate without amendment, the Clerk of the Senate shall return the Bill to the House of Representatives, together with a message "That the Senate has agreed to the.......
+Bill without amendment". - (5) When a Bill which originated in the House of Representative has been read a Third Time and passed by the Senate with amendment or amendments, the Clerk of the Senate shall cause the said amendment or amendments made to the Bill by the Senate to be entered in the original copy of the Bill received from the House of Representatives which copy, signed by the Clerk endorsed by the President, shall then be returned to the House of Representatives, with a message desiring the concurrence of the House of Representatives, in the amendment or amendments made by the Senate.